Chapter 2.20

 2.20.010 Purpose.

-The declared purposes of this chapter are to provide for the preparation and carrying out of plans for the protection of persons and property within the city in the event of an emergency; the direction of the emergency organization; and the coordination of the emergency functions of the city with all other public agencies, corporations, organizations, and affected private persons.
+The declared purpose of this chapter is to comply with the California Emergency Services Act (Government Code Section 8550 et seq.) by providing for the preparation and carrying out of plans for the protection of persons and property within this county in the event of an emergency, the direction of the emergency organization, and the coordination of the emergency functions of this city with all other public agencies, corporations, organizations, and affected private persons.
 (Ord.
-09-08 § 2, 2009)
+15-02 § 2, 2015)

 2.20.020 Explanation of regional structure.

-A. Combined City/County Disaster Council.
-A combined city/county disaster council has been created by the county of Stanislaus with representatives from area communities, including the city of Hughson.
-The city/county disaster council consists of the following:
+A. Disaster Council.
+The Stanislaus disaster council has been created by the county of Stanislaus with representatives from area communities, including the city of Hughson.
+The Stanislaus disaster council consists of the following members:

-3. The assistant director of Stanislaus County emergency services, who is the secretary; and
+3. The assistant director of emergency services, who shall be secretary;

-B. Combined City/County Disaster Council Powers.
-The disaster council has power to:
+B. Disaster Council Powers and Duties.
+The disaster council shall have power to:

 1. Oversee the preparedness activities of the various county departments and other jurisdictions in the Stanislaus County operational area.
-This includes preparation of emergency and disaster plans, policies, and procedures, and ensuring unity of purpose.
-The council is responsible for ensuring compliance with the National Management System, the Standardized Emergency Management System, and the Incident Command System.
+This includes preparation of emergency and disaster plans, policies and procedures, and ensuring unity of purpose.
+The disaster council will be responsible to ensure compliance with the National Incident Management System, the Standardized Emergency Management System and the Incident Command System.

-4. Be required to have a majority of the members present for approval and/or review of any plan, policies, or issues and a simple majority vote will carry the recommended action.
-Thereafter, the recommended action will be forwarded to the appropriate board, commission, or executive representative.
+4. Be required to have a majority of the members present for approval and/or review of any plan, policies or issues and a simple majority vote will carry the recommended action.
+Thereafter, the recommended action will be forwarded to the appropriate board, council, commission, or executive representative.

 5. Sit as the disaster council for any jurisdiction that deems it appropriate by resolution and local ordinance.

 C. Operational Area Council.
-The Stanislaus County operational area council is created under the authority of Government Code Article 9, Section 8605, and consists of the assistant director of emergency services and members that represent each city within Stanislaus County in accordance with that certain joint powers agreement (JPA), executed in 1988 between Stanislaus County and the cities within Stanislaus County.
+The Stanislaus operational area council is created under the authority of Government Code Article 9, Section 8605, and shall consist of the assistant director of emergency services and Joint Powers Agreement (JPA) members that represent each city within Stanislaus County.
 Generally, the JPA member will be the emergency manager from his/her jurisdiction.
-The operational area council:
+The operational area council will:

-1. Coordinates, reviews, and recommends for approval all emergency or disaster response policies, procedures, plans, and other influencing factors or events that would affect the Stanislaus operational area.
+1. Coordinate, review, and recommend for approval all emergency or disaster response policies, procedures, plans, and other influencing factors or events that would affect the Stanislaus operational area.

-2. Reviews all disaster plans by any agency or jurisdiction in Stanislaus County for approval to form and compliance with the National Incident Management System, the Standardized Emergency Management System, and the Incident Command System.
-After review of the proposed plans, policies, and procedures relating to emergency management, the operational area council makes its recommendation to the disaster council.
+2. Review all disaster plans by any agency or jurisdiction in Stanislaus County for approval as to form and compliance with the National Incident Management System, the Standardized Emergency Management System and the Incident Command System.
+After review of the proposed plans, policies and procedures, relating to emergency management, the operational area council will then make its recommendation to the disaster council.

-3. Is the lead agency for the multi-agency emergency operations center management team and the multi-agency incident management team(s).
+3. Be the lead agency for the multi-agency emergency operations center management team and the multi-agency incident management team(s).

-4. Fosters an effective flow of disaster information and emergency preparedness on the day-to-day basis through training, exercises, uniformity in planning, and response plans and policies.
+4. Foster an effective flow of disaster information and emergency preparedness on a day-to-day basis through training, exercises, uniformity in planning, and response plans and policies.

-1. The disaster council meets a minimum of twice annually and as often as may be deemed necessary.
-The disaster council operates under the Brown Act for open meetings and local legislative bodies.
+1. The disaster council shall meet at least annually and as often as may be deemed necessary.
+The disaster council will operate under the Brown Act for open meetings applicable to local legislative bodies.

-2. The operational area council meets quarterly or upon call of the assistant director of emergency services.
+2. The operational area council shall meet quarterly or upon call of the assistant director of emergency services.

 F. Plan and Agreement Preparation.
-It is the duty of the Stanislaus County disaster council to review and recommend for adoption by the city council, emergency plans and agreements and such ordinances and resolutions and rules and regulations as are necessary to implement such plans and agreements.
+It shall be the duty of the disaster council to review and recommend for adoption by the board of supervisors, emergency plans and agreements and such ordinances and resolutions and rules and regulations as are necessary to implement such plans and agreements.
 (Ord.
-09-08 § 2, 2009)
+15-02 § 2, 2015)

 2.20.030 Definitions.

-A. “Emergency” shall mean the actual or threatened existence of conditions of disaster or of extreme peril to the safety of persons and property within the city caused by such conditions as air pollution, fire, flood, storm, epidemic, riot, drought, sudden and severe energy shortage, earthquake, or other conditions, including conditions resulting from war or imminent threat of war, but other than conditions resulting from a labor controversy, which conditions are or are likely to be beyond the control of the services, personnel, equipment and facilities of the city, requiring the combined forces of other political subdivisions to combat; or with respect to regulated energy utilities, a sudden and severe energy shortage which requires extraordinary measures beyond the authority vested in the California Public Utilities Commission.
+A. “Emergency” means the actual or threatened existence of conditions of disaster or of extreme peril to the safety of persons and property within this county caused by such conditions as fire, flood, storm, epidemic, riot or earthquake, domestic terrorism, or other conditions including conditions resulting from war or imminent war, but other than conditions resulting from labor controversy, which conditions are or are likely to be beyond the control of the services, personnel, equipment, and facilities of this county, requiring the combined forces of other political subdivisions to combat.

 B. “Local emergency” means the duly proclaimed existence of an emergency within the territorial limits of this city.